wangii/AudioStreamer/README.txt

 4) Use Interface Builder to change the TAStreamingPlayer.xib if you want to change the look.

+5) [optional] If you want to support background playback you need to add a key to the main Info.plist of the application.
+This is not the NGConfig.plist but the info.plist that has your app version and app bundle name.

+The key to add is "UIBackgroundModes" and it is an Array type.
+In the Value for Item 0 enter "audio".

 Notes:
 I have tested this with .mp3 streams only.
 Note well that the simulator will handle file types that a device will not handle!
 You must test your streams on a device!
 A number of people have forked Matt's original project to